 Our CEIAG Document can be found HERE.

 Our Provider Access Statement is HERE

-In 2021/22 we have had frequent visitors to the school to take assemblies or visit lessons.
+In 2022/23 we have had frequent visitors to the school to take assemblies or visit lessons.
 This includes a number of alumni.
-We have had visits from Higher Education institutions, employers and employees.
+We have had visits from Higher Education institutions such as Univeristies of Kent and Greenwich, Independent Training Providers such as Liberty Training, as well as employers and employees.
 We are keen for our pupils to hear about people's career journeys, whether they were conventional or not.

 Explore different roles and search by subject areas to find out where your choices could take you.
 Complete the personality quiz called “the buzz quiz” to see if your personality is a good fit with different occupations.
 This is useful for some students but not the only way to decide on your future choices.
 Click Here